WillerWasTaken/cours-cloud/subject.md

 You can use dynamic inventory to automatically retrieve the IP of the instance (cf `aws_ec2` ansible plugins).
 This step will require more work and will require you to adapt your CI pipeline accordingly

+## The final orchestration: Gitlab-CI

+*The role of the CI is to ensure the robustness of the application by launching the tests and also the packaging and deployment the application (CD).
+Therefore the CI is a central element in your Information System that will hold a lot of responsabilities since it has access to all the applications, the artifacts life cycle and the orchestration of your infrastructure (vm access, credentials, etc)*.

+Each group will have to build a pipeline using gitlab CI pipeline feature.

+So far terraform and ansible have been launched from your own personal computer.
+A better practice, is to let the CI do it automatically on your behalf.

+### What is expected

+Whenever a pipeline is triggered (manually or automatically whenever a commit is done), the tests must run, artifacts for the applications must be created and deployment must be run over your EC2 instance.
+The `.gitlab-ci.yml` file will contain 3 stages:
+- `test`
+  - `test front`: Execute the test suite for the front app (cf `front/README.md`)
+  - `test back`: Execute the test suite for the back app (cf `back/README.md`)
+- build (the artifacts can be downloaded from gitlab)
+  - `build front`: Package the necessary file for the front to run (`node_modules` directory included)
+  - `build back`: Package the necessary file for the back to run
+- `deploy`
+  - `deploy`: Configure the running EC2 instance using Ansible

+**Bonus**: Add a `provision` **stage** between `build` and `deploy` that will automatically launch terraform.
+This step is left as a bonus because the complexity varies depending on how the *tfstate* file is handled.

+**If you don't do the bonus stage, you can apply the terraform script beforehand manually from your personal computer**.

+### A few things to note

+- In order to test the CI before pushing the modification in the `master` branch, modifications can be done separately in a dedicated branch and then squashed onto master in a single commit
+- Use `python` docker image for the back, `node` for the front and also `python` for the deployment in which you install ansible during the job
+- **DO NOT PUSH ANY SENSIBLE DATA IN YOUR CODE BASE**: secrets and private files **must not appear** in the code, they must instead be added dynamically by the CI when the job is running.
+For that purpose, use [gitlab variables](https://docs.gitlab.com/ee/ci/variables/).
+This is how you will be able to include information such as private ssh keys (required by ansible) or AWS credentials (required by terraform and ansible if you use dynamic inventory)
+- When using gitlab variable, use `File` type variable whenever your data has newlines in it (regular variable may unexpectedly remove the newline)